Surprise! Hedi Slimane Showed Couture, Not RTW, At Saint Laurent This Season

 Of all the ways to mix up the tried-and-true show format, an unannounced haute couture collection is certainly an interesting tactic.
 Especially in the context of the industry's current conversation about shifting toward a consumer-facing calendar.
-Made-to-measure design is pretty much the opposite of the speedy "see now, buy now" switch that took over runways (and how we talked about shows), recently.
+Made-to-measure design is pretty much the opposite of the speedy "see now, buy now" switch that took over runways (and how we talked about shows) in New York, after all.
 Hedi Slimane didn't need much to get people talking about part two of his fall '16 collection in Paris.
 (The first half premiered at the Palladium in Los Angeles on February 10.)
 But the resulting discourse went in a few different directions.

 Firstly, Slimane made it clear Saint Laurent was going back to its roots with a surprise couture presentation, titled "La Collection de Paris."
 There was no soundtrack to accompany the show.
 Instead, each of the 42 looks was announced and assigned a number, as was customary at the YSL couture shows from 1977 to 2002.
 (Bénédicte de Ginestous reprised the role of announcer, which she held for the fashion house's 25 years of showing couture.)